 Learn More About Mosquitoes

-Together with the cockroach, no other insect in this world is as vilified as the mosquitoes.
+Together with the many cockroach species, no other insect in this world is as vilified as the mosquitoes.
 They have an unenviable reputation as killers; well deserved at that.
 Historically, they have caused the deaths of more people than all of the wars combined.
 How did they do it?
 By spreading deadly diseases like malaria, dengue fever, Zika virus, West Nile virus, chikungunya, elephantiasis, and many others.
 They are a nuisance too.
 Who wouldn't be annoyed with them buzzing around your ears when you watch TV or when you sleep at night?

 Mosquitoes, whose scientific name is Culicidae, are about .25 to .75 inches in size and are about 5 mg in weight.
 They have a slender, segmented body; a pair of wings; six legs; elongated mouthparts; and antennae.